wmamills/hvac-demo/readme.md

 To do setup, use:

 ```
-sudo ./scripts/prj_script.sh admin_setup
-./scripts/prj_script.sh prj_setup
+./setup
 ```

-The *_setup steps only need to be run once per machine.
+The setup script will use sudo to do the admin_setup and then setup the current user for rust development.
+The admin_setup will install all the needed packages.
+The `setup` step only need to be run once per machine.

 To build everything use:

 ```
-./scripts/prj_script.sh prj_build
+./Build all
 ```

-The prj_build step can be run as many times as you wish.
+The `Build` script can be run as many times as you wish.
 The first build will clone the sources you need.
 If the source already exists when the build happens, the source will be used as-is.

-You can run individual builds steps by adding them to the prj_build command line.
+You can run individual builds steps by replacing `all` with the individual steps to run.
 See the section on build steps below for more information.

 After building you can run the demos using commands like this: